 Unquestionably stylish, the Cadillac Phaeton 5859 was designed from blueprints drawn-up by the famous car designer, John Hampshire.
 Released during the Great Depression era, this custom-made beauty was way ahead of its time and despite being a great car, it was too expensive for most people.
 Its classic beauty and style were later replicated in Cadillac’s concept cars in 2010 and this reveals just how ageless this car is.
 The Phaeton 5859 once sold for $962,500 at an auction.

 As a brand, Cadillac is no stranger to celebrities and this is mainly attributed to the Series 62 Convertible, which was a favorite with movie stars.
 During the mid 1900s, most celebrities including Jean Harlow and Howard Hughes, as well as the infamous Al Capone owned this convertible.
 It was famous for its huge size and bold features that gave it a celebrity status in Hollywood.
 Current prices for the Series 62 Convertible are $50,000 upwards.

 2002-present Cadillac CTS

 When General Motors produced the Cadillac CTS for the first time in 2002, it used the unique design that had first been seen on its concept car, the Cadillac Evoq.
 The latest model amongst the Cadillacs is the CTS-V which was the sports version and notably the best of all CTS models.
-The luxury CTS-V comes in form of a sedan, coupe and wagon for the second generation and a standard sedan for the third generation.
-Its beautiful design and excellent performance have placed it amongst the most favorite Cadillacs.
+The luxury CTS-V comes in the form of a sedan, coupe and wagon for the second generation and a standard sedan for the third generation.
+Its beautiful design and excellent performance have placed it amongst the most favorite of Cadillacs.

 1959 Eldorado Biarritz